benji6/project-euler-solutions/README.md

 # project-euler-solutions

-Playing with the problems here [https://projecteuler.net/](https://projecteuler.net/) in Clojure, Haskell and JavaScript.
+Playing with the problems here [https://projecteuler.net/](https://projecteuler.net/) in Clojure, Haskell, JavaScript and Rust.